-A book or record where certain types of transaction are recorded before recording it in the double-entry book-keeping system, and hence the prime entry.
-The common books of prime entry include the day book, the cash book, and the journal.
-Here the information of the business transactions is recorded here.
+A book or record where certain types of transactions are recorded before recording it in the double-entry book-keeping system, and hence the prime entry.
+The common books of prime entry include the daybook, the cash book, and the journal.
+Here the information of the business transactions is recorded.

-In our discussion today, we will uphold the topic of Books of Prime Entry in case of Accounting and its importance in the sector.
-This is the base of studying accountancy which the students must be enthusiastic about.
+In our discussion today, we will uphold the topic of Books of Prime Entry in the case of Accounting and its importance in the sector.
+This is the basis of studying accountancy which the students must be enthusiastic about.

 Books of Prime Entry in Accounting

 In business, there are numerous daily financial transactions.
 So, there is a separate book to keep the track of the receipts and payments of this transaction.

 The ledger accounts in a business are the main source of information that is used to prepare financial statements.
 While, if a business is required to update their ledgers then each time a transaction occurs, the ledger accounts would quickly become clustered and chances of errors might be made.
 This would also be a very lengthy process.

 To avoid all such complications, the transactions are first recorded in a book of prime entry.
 The main books of prime entry are:

 Sales return daybook